D3nii/D3nii/README.md

 ## About me

-I'm Danyal Jamil, a Software Engineering Student and a Machine Learning Enthusiast :robot: and on top of everything, a professional procrastinator. 👻
+I'm Danyal Jamil, a Software Engineering Student and a Machine Learning Enthusiast :robot: and on top of everything, a professional procrastinator.

-I, sometimes, blog about ML and Web, `basically whatever I want!`:grin:
+I, sometimes, blog about ML and Web, `basically whatever I want!`

 ## Things I am passionate about

-- Deep Learning :robot:
+- Deep Learning
-- Web Development 💻
+- Web Development
 - Empowering the Community :muscle:

 ## Get in touch :coffee:

 - My thought process on [Twitter](https://twitter.com/Danyal0_o).
-- Your favourite time pass :stuck_out_tongue: on [Medium](https://medium.com/@D3nii).
+- Your favourite time pass on [Medium](https://medium.com/@D3nii).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/d3ni/).
 - And of course GitHub you're already on (Recursion).

 ## Fun fact :zap:

 - I like to explore new student opportunities.
-Get in touch with me on Twitter to talk about any, I'll be happy to have a conversation. :pray:
+Get in touch with me on Twitter to talk about any, I'll be happy to have a conversation.

 <!--
 D3nii/D3nii is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile and it's heavily inspired by sagar-viradiya's profile.